isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2021-03-29-LSB-notice-lsb-practical-exam-2021.md

-3. Mode of payment **(Payment by cheque will not be accepted)**
+3.Mode of payment **(Payment by cheque will not be accepted)**

 E-payment (Bank Transfer via Internet Banking or ATM)<br>
 - Transfer the amount to LSB corporate account number **UOB 201-319-249-0**
 - Attach the proof of the bank transfer transaction record/receipt in the online application form.

-4. PayNow
+4.PayNow
 - You can make PayNow payments to LSB through UEN number **T08GB0026H*
 - Include your name for reference when making payment and attach the proof of payment in the online application form.

 **Deadline for submission**

-5. All completed applications and fees through the online application form must reach us by the **closing date of 29 April 2021**.
+5.All completed applications and fees through the online application form must reach us by the **closing date of 29 April 2021**.

-6. I would appreciate it if you could let interested persons know of the contents of this Notice.
-If you have questions petaining to this Notice, pleae contact Ms Mitsy Ng at mitsy_ng@sla.gov.sg
+6.I would appreciate it if you could let interested persons know of the contents of this Notice.
+If you have questions petaining to this Notice, please contact Ms Mitsy Ng at mitsy_ng@sla.gov.sg